Tint Simulator

 Back side windows are the windows beside the rear passengers

-AS-1 is the clearest glass (usually at 70% VLT rating) used at windshields
+AS-1 is the clearest glass (usually at 70% VLT rating) used on windshields

 Alabama